More about: The 5 Best Gondola Rides in Venice

 Other interesting activities in Venice

-Are you dying to take a gondola ride through Venice?
+Are you dying to take a gondola ride in Venice?
 If you liked this activity, I'm sure you'd also like to visit the charming islands of Murano and Burano.
 Here's a link to my guide so you can plan your visit.
 4 Best Day Trips to Murano and Burano from Venice so you can plan your visit.